rhubarbgroup/redis-cache/readme.txt

 By default the object cache drop-in will connect to Redis over TCP at `127.0.0.1:6379` and select database `0`.

-To adjust the connection parameters, define the following constants in your `wp-config.php`.
+To adjust the connection parameters, define any of following constants in your `wp-config.php` file.

   * `WP_REDIS_CLIENT` [default: not set]